A collection of personal accounts of military service in the South African Defence Force (SADF) and Border War.

 PERSONAL ACCOUNT OF SERVICE IN THE SADF

 The following chapters are arranged in rough chronological order.
-I prefer to keep each contributor's material together as an integrated whole of their experiences, and where a contributor's material covers a substantial time period, I will use my discretion to decide where to place it:
+I prefer to keep each contributor's material together as an integrated whole of their experiences, and where a contributor's material covers a substantial time period, I will use my discretion to decide where to place it.
+For your convenience, New Additions to the site are listed here.

 - 5 SAI (1969) and Camps with 2nd Transvaal Scottish